-> Here’s a trick for you to point out which is which with regards to these two fabrics.
+Here’s a trick for you to point out which is which with regards to these two fabrics.
 You have to touch the fabric, the texture of duck cloth is smoother than cotton canvas.
-Also, it’s quite expensive.
+Also, it was quite expensive.

 Oilcloth is a vinyl fabric sold in rolls and used to make tablecloths, sheets, tote bags, cooking accessories, and many different items.
 It is perfect for rainy seasons too because it is waterproof.

 Usually, oilcloth fabric is a fabric that has been coated with linseed oil.
 It is a cotton cloth printed with a synthetic vinyl covering.
-Also, it will not wrinkle, it is flame retardant, and will not stain perfectly for your outdoor table.
+Also, it will not wrinkle, is flame retardant, and will not stain perfectly on your outdoor table.

 How To Use Outdoor Fabrics?